0

 ♨️

-Ryokan & onsen stays Traditional inn meals (kaiseki) are multi-course and usually fish and egg heavy.
-Request a vegan meal at the time of booking — not on arrival.
-Some ryokan cannot accommodate, and that's useful to know in advance.
+Traditional inn meals (kaiseki) are multi-course and very often built around fish, egg, and dashi at every stage.
+Request a vegan meal at the time of booking, not on arrival.
+Some ryokan cannot accommodate, and knowing this in advance is more useful than discovering it at the dinner table.
+Carry backup food for ryokan nights where the kitchen cannot flex.

 🍜